|

 <br />default.
 It shall he the duty of the Commissioner of Revenue

-<br />unci Treasurer to report in writing to the Ma or every case of
+<br />unci Treasurer to report in writing to the Mayor or every case of

 <br />default as soon as it comes to his knowledge and the Commis-